nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 5. `LogicManager` then calls `execute` in `AddCommand`, which carries out the addition if the person details aer valid.
 It then returns a `CommandResult` to be displayed to the user to acknowledge whether the addition has taken place.

-**Note:** The command can only work if a task with the same details is not already present in Pied Piper.
+:information_source: **Note:**The command can only work if a task with the same details is not already present in Pied Piper.
 Additionally, the above implmentation comes with the `edit` feature, which allows the user to edit the details of a person in the address book.

 The following sequence diagram shows how the addition operation works: